catid/cifar10deepspeed/README.md

 As compared to the `vision-transformers-cifar10` repo: This repo uses about half as many epochs, each running about 2x faster, so about 4x faster overall, to train the same model with 3% higher accuracy scores.

+By bringing in the latest `x-transformers` model, we can use the same number of parameters as ViT-tiny to achieve 3% higher performance again: 89%.
+By using 4x more parameters we can get over 90% without pre-training.

 Experimental runs (git hash, results, all parameters) are recorded to a results text file so that you can run a batch of experiments and then use the results text file to reproduce the results and generate graphs.